YINI-lang/YINI-spec/YINI-Specification.md

 ### 6.2.
 Hyper Strings (H-Strings)
 There is also another kind of strings, ("Hyper") string literals, called H-Strings for short.
 These strings are prefixed with either `H` or `h`.

-Hyper Strings, as Raw Strings, treat the backslash exactly as seen (escape sequences are not supported).
+Like Raw Strings, Hyper Strings treat backslashes as literal characters (escape sequences are not supported).

 - However, Hyper strings are special in that they **can span over multiple lines** with `<NL>`, and indentation with `<WS>` can be used to aid human readability in YINI documents.
 - Moreover, one or more succeeding `<NL>` and/or `<WS>` are always converted to one single blank space ` `.